 Monitoring Social Media such as Twitter is a great first step in identifying threats to your organization or other types of business intelligence that may be relevant to your team.
 Open Source data analysis (OSINT) has become a core competency for many larger security teams.
 It is extremely valuable during an incident for both investigative as well as preventative work.
-During incidents, managing exposure, information leaks, and insuring consistent messaging may even be an advisory role for a security analyst.
+During incidents, managing exposure, and information leaks, and ensuring consistent messaging may even be an advisory role for a security analyst.

-While there are excellent organizations like Recorded Future and SiloBreaker that can help you dig deep, we frequently work with Small and Medium businesses who need similar capabilities that are no or low cost.
+While there are excellent organizations like Recorded Future and SiloBreaker that can help you dig deep, we frequently work with Small and Medium businesses that need similar capabilities that are no or low cost.
 In other cases, organizations simply want to determine if this level of investment is worthwhile for them.

 Because of the popularity of OSINT monitoring, there are free resources you can build for yourself to help track events.
 In many cases, even the social media platform itself can help your Ops team perform such monitoring.

 For Example, Twitter's TweetDeck is utilized by organizations all over the world to perform Lucene-style searches that will identify potential electronic or real-world threats.
 This solution can be used on virtually any device with a web browser and Internet access.
 Many MSSPs use this data to keep an eye on their customer base and supply chain.

 By compiling search terms with AND/OR, "from" and "near" you can quickly match data of interest.
 Consider this Twitter query that I have running in a TweetDeck tab to help me keep an eye on wide scale issues around data dumps, system crashes, etc: